BiocomputeLab/mctools/mctools/README.md

 - -DBRENCHMARK   : output timing information for major steps.
 - -DEXPERIMENTAL : include experimental features e.g., OpenMP support.

-Within this folder you will also find the `motif_isomorphic_codes.pdf` file that contains the numeric codes used to specific the motif types of interest.
+Within this folder you will also find the `motif_isomorphic_codes.pdf` file that contains the numeric codes used to specify the motif type of interest.
 For ready-to-use pre-compiled versions of this code see the bin folder in the project root.

 This software has been developed by Thomas Gorochowski (@chofski).
 All code is distributed under the OSI recognised [Non-Profit Open Software License version 3.0 (NPOSL-3.0)](http://www.opensource.org/licenses/NOSL3.0).